francistopher/AndroidDevelopment-SelfLearning/README.md

-# Android App Development Self Learned
+# Android App Development & Kotlin - Self Learned

-Self learned by making an app during the first wave of coronarona while I was a dropout, ain't gonna remember everything.
+Self learned Android App Development and Kotlin by making an Android App.
+From project creation to app submission, a month, check the commits.
+I knew Java, made it easier to learn Kotlin.
+Haven't touched Android Development in a while so of course I don't remember everything.

 ## Prologue